Earn an MBA in Business Analytics

 "This program concentration offers learners a practical approach to business analytics," said Dr. Jessica Rogers, associate dean at SNHU.
 "Each course has been developed with a strong focus on the needs and demands of business today."

-This program also has the potential to save you both time and money: By attending full time, you can complete the degree in about 12 months, and the 30-credit program costs less than $19K total.
+This program also has the potential to save you both time and money: By attending full time, you can complete the degree in about 12 months, and the 30-credit program costs just over $19K total.

 Looking for a degree that's more focused?
 SNHU also offers an online master's in data analytics program.